-I am looking for a research lab to complete PSY 399 or PSY 499.
+I am looking for a research lab to complete PSY 399 or PSY/NEU 499.

 Review the Research Opportunities webpage.
 Be sure to click on the title of the lab to view more about the research and who to contact.
 Contact the lab asking if they have availability and if you can meet with them for more information.
-Once you have been approved to work in a lab, submit the PSY 399/PSY 499 Application Form to the Psychology Advising Office (PSY 202).
-An override will be placed so you can register for the course.
+Once you have been approved to work in a lab, submit the application form (available from the lab) by email to email@example.com.

-I am interested in the PSY 484 internship course.
+I am interested in the PSY/NEU 484 internship course.

 The Department of Psychology is committed to providing students with an opportunity to complete an internship for course credit.
 Internships provide students with skills and experiences that will enhance their educational and career prospects.
 For more information about these opportunities, review the Department of Psychology Internship webpage.

-I am interested in a PSY 394 undergraduate teaching assistant opportunity.
+I am interested in a PSY 384/NEU 394 undergraduate teaching assistant opportunity.

 Undergraduate teaching assistant opportunities are offered by instructor consent.
-Review the Undergraduate Teaching Assistant Policy and then contact a professor with whom you may be interested in working.
-If the professor approves your placement, complete the Application for Undergraduate Teaching Assistantship and submit to the Psychology Undergraduate Student Center (PSY 202).
-We will place the override for you to register for the course.
+Contact a professor with whom you may be interested in working.
+If the professor approves your placement, complete the Application for Undergraduate Teaching Assistantship and submit to the Psychology Undergraduate Student Center firstname.lastname@example.org.

-How do I change my major out of psychology?
+How do I change my major out of psychology or neuroscience?

 You do not need to meet with a Department of Psychology advisor.
 Review the information on How to Change your Major and then contact an academic advisor in the department or school of your new major.
 If you know the major you want, use the Academic Advising Directory to contact an advisor in that department and schedule an appointment.

-I would like information about careers in psychology.
+I would like information about careers in psychology and neuroscience.

-There are several resources available to learn about career fields within the field of psychology.
-Review the information on our Undergraduate Resources page.
+There are several resources available to learn about career fields within the field of psychology and neuroscience.
+Review the information on our Careers page.